Wheezy Chicken: Why Is My Chicken Panting?

 2. Chicken Respiratory Disease (CDR)

-Several respiratory diseases can cause a chicken to pant or breathe heavily.
+Several chicken respiratory diseases can cause a chicken to pant or breathe heavily.
 When you notice other signs such as mucus, sneezing, and loss of weight that accompanies the panting or heavy breathing, you can put your money on a CDR.

 Typical CDRs include infectious bronchitis or laryngotracheitis, which are both treated with the administration of an appropriate antibiotic.
 Mycoplasma is another respiratory disease that can trigger wheezing and gaping mouths in chickens as their nasal passages can become blocked, complicating breathing.